tannerbohn/tannerbohn.github.io/linksaver.markdown

 - New research by behavioral neuroscientists suggests oxytocin may have different effects in men and women -- and in certain circumstances the hormone may actually trigger anxiety.

 - women with depression or PTSD have elevated oxytocin levels.

-___

-**#3** read 2015 December 02 09:50 AM.
-Link: [www.sciencedaily.com/releases/2015/12/151201152...](http://www.sciencedaily.com/releases/2015/12/151201152310.htm)

-### :dart: Motors can be made from DNA.

-`dna`, `motor`, `000`, `diagnostics`, `chemists`, `devised`, `synthetic`, `faster`

-- A rolling DNA-based motor that's 1,000 times faster than any other synthetic DNA motor has been devised by physical chemists, giving it potential for real-world applications, such as disease diagnostics.

-___

-**#2** read 2015 December 02 09:42 AM.
-Link: [www.newscientist.com/article/dn28591-ultra-mara...](https://www.newscientist.com/article/dn28591-ultra-marathon-runners-brains-shrunk-while-racing-across-europe/)

-### :dart: Ultra-marathoners' cartilage degrades but then starts recovering during very long runs.

-`cartilage`, `race`, `60`, `2500`, `marathons`, `degrade`, `shrink`, `brains`

--  They found that the runners’ cartilage seemed to degrade during the first 2500 km of the race.
-But after that distance – around 60 marathons – the cartilage seemed to recover

-- brains seemed to temporarily shrink in size by 6 per cent over the course of the race

-- total recovery after six months

-___

-**#1** read 2015 December 02 09:36 AM.
-Link: [www.fastcocreate.com/3053961/7-tips-on-emotiona...](http://www.fastcocreate.com/3053961/7-tips-on-emotional-storytelling-pixar-style-from-the-writer-of-inside-out-and-the-good-dino)

-### :dart: Even when out of ideas, just keep working and they will come.

-`keep`, `uncork`, `pixar`, `learned`, `taught`, `ideas`, `writing`, `even`

-- What Pixar taught me is to just keep writing even when I’m out of ideas.
-I learned that if you just keep going back to the well, it will uncork and there will be more.